Francisco-Morao/Ssoft/lab4/Go_on_and_censor_my_posts.md

 ## Steps to reproduce

-1. Create a new blog post with a ramdom title and submit a ramdom content.
+1. Create a new blog post with a random title and submit a random content.
 2. Click Create Post to create a post which will lead to the posts_under_review.
 3. Paste the following payload in the content box:
 ```sql